matthew-pham21/cse15l-lab-reports/LabReport5.md

 ## **1) EdStem Post and Response**
 **Student**:
 Hello, I'm currently experiencing issues with my code, which is to add together integer lists using a **merge** method, into one larger list, where we compare two indexed integers, and add the smaller number to the new list first, then add the other integers in later.
 However, I keep running into the following bugs, and can't decipher how to fix them.
+My guess here is definitely something to do with how the integers are being added to the merged list, and something going wrong there.
+As there are only two lists, the issue could be that I may have mistyped one of my calls to add, and so at some point, I added one integer instead of the other.
 Any advice would be helpful!
 I've included a screenshot below to showcase the bugs.
 ![image](ErrorInducingBugReport5.png)